Understanding Asbestos Related Medicare Coverage

 How long will these asbestos health benefits last?

 These benefits are the long-term solution but definitely still a work in progress.
 There are three components to the legislation that passed granting medical coverage to individuals exposed to an environmental health hazard in a public health emergency site such as Libby.
 The three parts are 1) Medicare benefits, 2) “a pilot program,” and 3) a screening program.

 What is the pilot program?

 The pilot program is free and covers costs that are completely denied by Medicare.
-If you have ARD, Medicare parts A and B, and live in Lincoln or Flathead County, MT you are eligible to apply.
+If you have ARD, Medicare Parts A and B, and live in Lincoln County or certain surrounding counties, you are eligible to apply.
 The pilot program is not specific to ARD; it covers services beyond what Medicare normally covers for any reasonable healthcare need.
 Noridian Administrative Services is running this program for Medicare.
 For more information contact CARD, log onto: www.noridianmedicare.com/ard or call Noridian directly at 1-888-469-9464.